qrtl/axls-oca/stock_valuation_fifo_lot/README.rst

 Updating the "Done" quantity of completed stock move lines for valued and tracked FIFO products is not supported, in order to avoid overcomplicating the logic.
 Attempting to perform such an operation will result in a user error.

-Creating a landed cost for a specific receipt after revaluing a specific lot may not work correctly.
-However, this scenario is highly unlikely to occur in real-world operations.

 Bug Tracker
 ===========